How to find BA Job in a New Country?

 Business Analysts need to be technologically competent.
 Like most other professionals, business analysts also use a plethora of tools as part of their projects.
 Fundamentally, BAs have the following requirements to be fulfilled by using their tools

-Domain knowledge is important.
-Getting a good opportunity abroad may need you to be experienced as well as having some basic domain knowledge.
-There are good resources available on the internet about almost all domains.
+There are good resources available on the internet pertaining to almost all domains.
 It is useful to familiarize yourself with the domain in which you are seeking employment.
 Look for a handbook on the domain of your interest.
 Going through the handbook will give you a fairly good idea about how the domain functions.

 When you understand your domain, it is easier to understand the needs of the organization and your acceptance as a business analyst will increase manifold.